digital-asset/daml-finance/QUICKSTART.md

  | Or with lhs: Claim a, rhs: Claim a
  | Scale with k: Date -> Decimal, claim: Claim a
  | When with predicate: Date -> Bool, claim: Claim a
+ | Anytime with predicate : Date -> Bool, claim: Claim a
+ | Until with predicate : Date -> Bool, claim: Claim a
 ```

 There are couple of things to consider.